kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 ## Event Publisher Proxy

-Event Publisher Proxy receives legacy and Cloud Events and publishes them to the configured eventing backend.
+Event Publisher Proxy receives legacy and Cloud Events, and publishes them to the configured eventing backend.
 All the legacy events are automatically converted to Cloud Events.

 ## Eventing Controller

 Eventing Controller manages the internal infrastructure in order to receive an event.
 It watches Subscription Custom Resources.
-When an event is received, it dispatches the message to the configured sink.
+When an event is received, Eventing Controller dispatches the message to the configured sink.

 ## JetStream